 Links

-Below are a few links to some of our favourite rabbit websites, including organisations and companies we believe promote good rabbit welfare.
+Here are links to some of our favourite rabbit websites, including organisations and companies promoting good rabbit welfare.

 Rabbit Welfare Association and Fund

-This website is the best place to start if you have just adopted pet rabbits.
-If you are considering a rabbit as a pet, please look here first!
+This website is the best place to start if you have just adopted pet rabbits, or if you are considering a choosing a rabbit as a pet.
 The Rabbit Welfare Association and Fund is the largest organisation devoted to improving the quality of life of the UK's pet rabbits.
 Despite being one of the most popular pets, rabbits are amongst the most neglected.
-Through its campaigns and advice, the RWAF aims to change people's perceptions of pet rabbits; to many, a pet rabbit is viewed as a cheap, easy-to-care-for children's pet, which can be kept alone in a hutch.
-The RWAF strives to show that, instead, rabbits have many complex health and welfare needs, and this common myth that they are a great 'starter pet' is a main cause of neglect.
-With the right perception, owners are more likely to provide proper care, and in turn their rabbits' will respond by showing their true, incredibly intelligent, and fun nature.
+Through its campaigns and advice, the RWAF aims to change people's perceptions of pet rabbits.

-We became members of the Association in 1998, to find information on how to keep a rabbit indoors.
-Over the years, we've learned so much through the RWAF and developed our approach accordingly.
-For example, our first houserabbit, Lupin, was kept in an indoor hutch when we were at work and overnight… now our bunnies have 24/7 access to our living room, and can also access a run on the patio – our living room is a bunny playground!
+We became members of the Association in 1998, when searching for advice on housing a rabbit indoors.
+Over the years, we've learned so much through the RWAF and developed our approach accordingly – before we knew better, our first houserabbit, Lupin, was kept in an indoor hutch when we were at work and overnight… now our bunnies free-roam our living room 24/7, and have access to their outdoor enclosure most days!

-Our bunnies have starred on the cover stars a couple of times, and their photos have appeared many times within the magazine!
+Members receive a quarterly magazine – ‘Rabbiting On’.
+The Bunnymad bunnies have been fortunate enough to star on the cover a couple of times, and their photos have appeared many times within the magazine!

 Rabbit Awareness Action Group